diehlpk/diehlpk.github.io/cv/index.md

 1. ASSEP Labor relations officers for postdoctoral fellows, 10/17-09/18
 1. Liaison for the Louisiana district of the SIAM Texas-Louisiana Section, 03/20-current
 1. Member-at-large of the USACM Technical Thrust Area (TTA) on Large Scale Structural Systems and Optimal Design (Large-Scale), 07/21-current
+1. Mentor for the USACM Student Chapter, 01/23-current

 #### Organization of Conferences, Workshops, and Symposia